 The principal research interests of Michelle M. Mielke, Ph.D., are to further understanding of the epidemiology of neurodegenerative diseases and the sex-specific differences in the risk and progression of these diseases.
 Her research takes a life-span approach to understanding risk factors for aging and neurodegenerative diseases to enhance precision medicine initiatives and provide better care for both men and women.
 Dr. Mielke also focuses on identifying biomarkers for accelerated aging and for the diagnosis, prediction and progression of Alzheimer's disease.

 - Can we predict who will develop Alzheimer's disease and other dementias?
 Changes in the brain begin many years before people develop cognitive symptoms.
-Dr. Mielke is working to understand how the brain changes in people who are cognitively normal and what factors predict who will develop these brain changes and cognitive impairment.
+Dr. Mielke is working to understand how the brain changes in people with normal cognition and what epidemiologic, societal and biological factors predict who will develop these brain changes and cognitive impairment.

 Significance to patient care

-Dr. Mielke's research will help to better understand the risk factors and brain pathology associated with the development of Alzheimer's disease and other dementias.
-This understanding will help to identify early diagnostic and prognostic indicators for the prevention of Alzheimer's disease.
+Dr. Mielke's research will help to better understand the risk factors and brain pathology associated with the development of Alzheimer's disease and other dementias in both women and men.
+This understanding will help identify early diagnostic and prognostic indicators for the prevention of Alzheimer's disease.